 How Crime is Measured

 The Uniform Crime Reporting (UCR) program collects data about Part I offenses in order to measure the level and scope of crime occurring in jurisdictions throughout the nation.
 The UCR program counts crimes when they become known to the police.
-A series of thirteen reports are submitted to the California Department of Justice each month; CA DOJ in turn reports this data to the FBI.
-These reports include summaries of crime incidents, values of stolen and recovered property, homicide information, crimes against seniors, hate crimes and domestic violence incidents are some of the summary reports submitted each month to CA DOJ.
+Thirteen reports are submitted to the California Department of Justice each month.
+CA DOJ then reports this data to the FBI.
+These reports include summaries of crime incidents, values of stolen and recovered property, homicide information, crimes against seniors, hate crimes, domestic violence incidents and others.

 The number displayed on the scorecard page represents a fiscal year-to-date sum.